bigchaindb/site/_src/_guides/tutorial-token-launch.md

 }
 ```

-Now, we have minted 10000 tokens.
+Now, we have minted 10 000 tokens.
 For that there is an extra parameter to the `makeOutput()` function.
 Pay attention to give the function a string instead of a plain number.
 With the `tokenCreator` keypair we indicate who the owner of the tokens will be.
-Once the transaction is accepted by BigchainDB we update the value of the tokens left in the possesion of the creator.
+Once the transaction is accepted by BigchainDB we update the value of the tokens left in the possession of the creator.

 Once the tokens are created we can start to spread it over our users.